HomePage Path

 NN 807-654 Perthshire Scotland

 Tom an Tigh MhoirTom an Tigh Mhoir is a medieval earthwork flat-topped motte, possibly founded by a Chief of Clan Donnachaidh.
-Strangely there is only a partial ditch, which starts on the south slope of the Garry River and finishes in a rounded end in the middle of the south side of the mound.
+Strangely there is only a partial ditch, which starts on the south slope of the Garry river and finishes in a rounded end in the middle of the south side of the mound.
 There is also nothing to show that a ditch was ever dug on the remaining south and east sides, so the mound could also be defined as a Moot Hill.
 On the mound is some form of relatively modern rectilinear structure and the foundations of a wall also runs down the south slope.
 The slight bank on the counterscarp of the ditch on the west side, is probably a result of ploughing and the massive stonework which raises the summit at the north-west angle, is possibly modern levelling.
-4 miles east is Blair Castle and 30 miles north is Ruthven Barracks.
+4 miles east at Blair Atholl is Blair Castle and 30 miles north at Kingussie is Ruthven Barracks.

 Street Map